eonist/eonist.github.io/_posts/2017-09-01-throwing-simple-errors.md

 When do you write throws methods and when do you write methods that return optional.
 What makes you decide to go for throwing methods?
-I see some people on github write throwing methods all over the place and others use them less frequently. <!--more-->
+I see some people on github write throwing methods everywhere and others use them less frequently. <!--more-->

 Here is a simple way to throw errors from your methods.
 You can later refactor to use enums when your code is in a more production ready state.